 In extreme or very difficult markets, red drawdowns may still occur.
-This might be during a collapse in equities, or after a currency crash.
+This might be during a collapse in equities or currencies.
 Rapid sharp shocks - such as Black Monday in October 1987, when the US stock market fell by 22% in a day - are particularly hard to protect against.
-Nevertheless, when a crash does

 3. The figures we use here are illustrative for a representative balanced portfolio.
-The numbers would be lower for clients with a lower appetite for risk; they would be higher for clients with a higher appetite for risk. take place, we'd expect to provide substantial protection from the impact.
+The numbers would be lower for clients with a lower appetite for risk; they would be higher for clients with a higher appetite for risk.

+Nevertheless, when major falls do occur, we'd expect to provide substantial protection from the impact.